 PDF Optimizer provides many settings for reducing the size of PDF files.
 Some of the PDF Optimizer settings are comparable to the settings that are available when you create a PDF file using Distiller.
-Whether you use all of these settings or only a few depends on how you intend to use the files and on the essential properties a file must have.
+You can use all of these settings or only a few.
+It depends on how you intend to use the files and the essential properties a file must have.

-In most cases, the default settings are appropriate for maximum efficiency—saving space by removing embedded fonts, compressing images, and removing items from the file that are no longer needed.
-Before you optimize a file, it’s a good idea to audit the file’s space usage.
-The space audit results may give you ideas about where best to reduce file size.
+Usually, the default settings are suitable for achieving maximum efficiency.
+It includes saving space by removing embedded fonts, compressing images, and removing redundant items from the file.
+Before optimizing a file, it’s a good idea to audit its space usage.
+The space audit results may provide insights into the possibilities of reducing file size.
 You can also reduce the size of your PDF by using the Reduce File Size command.

 Note:

-Auditing the space usage gives you a report of the total number of bytes used for specific document elements, including fonts, images, bookmarks, forms, named destinations, and comments, as well as the total file size.
-The results are reported both in bytes and as a percentage of the total file size.
+The space usage audit reports the total number of bytes used for specific document elements.
+It includes fonts, images, bookmarks, forms, named destinations, comments, and the total file size.
+The results are reported in bytes and as a percentage of the total file size.

 Note:

 You can also audit space usage of a PDF in the Content pane.
-Choose View > Show/Hide > Navigation Panes > Content.
-From the Content pane options menu , choose Audit Space Usage.
+Choose the hamburger menu (Windows) > View, or the View menu (macOS) and then select Show/Hide > Side panels > Content.
+From the Content pane options menu, choose Audit Space Usage.

 The Images panel of the PDF Optimizer lets you set options for color, grayscale, and monochrome image compression, and image downsampling.